DouglasTitze/DouglasTitze.github.io/_posts/2023-07-16-maximum-number-of-balloons.md

 ## Explanation
 The algorithm counts the frequency of each character and stores it in `char_counter.`

-The algorithm then keeps track of the smallest frequency out of all the characters in "balon" because we can only make as many "balloon" strings as the smallest frequency permits.
-To accommodate for the double characters "o" and "l," we floor the frequency of their appearances by a factor of 2.
+The algorithm then keeps track of the smallest frequency out of all the characters in "balon" because it can only make as many "balloon" strings as the smallest frequency permits.
+To accommodate for the double characters "o" and "l," floor the frequency of their appearances by a factor of 2.

-Finally, we return the `count`.
+Finally, return the `count`.

 ## Solution